-A strategy is defined as passive when it follows a systematic rules-based approach to selecting stocks that is predefined and doesn’t involve any “active” calls.
-Active strategies on the other hand involve a person (or a team) handpicking stocks depending on market conditions and his/her market views & taking judgment calls when presented with new information.
+A strategy is defined as passive when it follows a systematic rules-based approach to selecting stocks that is predefined.
+It basically does not involve any “active” calls.
+Active strategies, on the other hand, involve a person (or a team) handpicking stocks depending on market conditions and his/her market views & taking judgment calls when presented with new information.

 Most ETFs in the world today are passive – they either track an existing index like the Nifty-50, or follow a systematic rules-based approach to selecting stocks that is predefined and transparent.

 There is no discretionary element in such ETFs, where a particular fund manager or investment committee will take active judgment calls based on their current and future market views.